All Wet (1924 film): Production

-The cars stuck in the mud scenes were filmed on Carson Street in Culver City, California.
-The following homes on Carson Street are visible during the film: 8858, 8860, 8862, 8868 and 8885.
+All Wet was shot over the course of seven days at Hollenbeck Park, near downtown Los Angeles.

 Reception

 In a contemporary review of the film, Thomas C. Kennedy wrote, "When it comes to comedy of the clean-cut, theatrically effective sort, there is no surer hand in the realm of short subject specialists than Charles Parrott."

 Legacy

 The main gag of the car stuck in the watery ditch was remade by Chase in the 1933 talkie short Fallen Arches.
 In his book, Hooked on Hollywood: Discoveries from a Lifetime of Film Fandom, critic Leonard Maltin wrote that this "hilarious" scene triumphed over the remake partly because "the reality of a talking world couldn't accommodate bizarre or surreal sight gags".